pepe19000/NgxVideoListPlayer/README.md

 This is an Angular module.
 It helps to integrate a video player with a video list.
 The video's base controls are disable and it uses custom controls for control video events.

+## Update

+Support Youtube videos from v12.2.2

+## Info
-*!!No support for IE*
+*No support for IE*

 *Mobile browsers got different designe for an easier handling*

+*In case of Youtube source, subtitles and PIP are not supported*

 [![npm downloads](https://img.shields.io/npm/dm/ngx-video-list-player.svg)](http://npm-stat.com/charts.html?package=ngx-video-list-player)

 Check out [the demo](https://pepe19000.github.io/Demo/menu/NgxVideoListPlayer)!

-*Note: v12.2.1 is out and supports Angular 12!*
+*Note: v12.2.4 is out and supports Angular 12 and Youtube videos!*

 ## Install